UK's Johnson shuts pubs in parts of England with new COVID curbs

 “The plan is on hold,” Sacha Lord, a night club and events operator, told Reuters.
 “We are still going to get the troops ready because obviously things are changing on a daily basis...
 We are not out of the zone yet.”

-It was not immediately clear how the government would define pubs given that many of them serve food and act as restaurants.

-Additional reporting by William James, Michael Holden and Kate Holton; Writing by Guy Faulconbridge; Editing by Giles Elood, David Clarke and Gareth Jones
+Additional reporting by Michael Holden, Elizabeth Piper, Kate Holton and Estelle Shirbon; Writing by Guy Faulconbridge; Editing by Giles Elgood, David Clarke and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.